microsoft/live-share/docs/collab-vs.md

 - Download a copy

 ## Additional known participant limitations
 In addition to the co-editing and co-debugging limitations listed above, there are a few others worth noting for participants.
 As above, owners do not have these limitations.
+Once again, we want to hear from you!
+See [this query for all open feature requests](https://github.com/Microsoft/project-cascade/issues?utf8=%E2%9C%93&q=is%3Aopen%20is%3Aissue%20label%3Afeature-request%20sort%3Areactions-%2B1%20).
+Up-vote (👍) those you want the most and feel free to raise new issues if there is another limitation not covered already!

 SUMMARY OF LIMITATIONS
 - Explorers